-Innovation in Cultured Dairy Products is an Ongoing, Important Effort
+Innovation in Cultured Dairy Products is Important

 There has been no truly ‘breakthrough’ innovation in sour cream or cream cheese like we saw with Greek yogurt.
 But keep trying.
 Stay committed to the value of the innovation process.